Followers

 NY Gov Clinton

-Stone Arabia typified so many of the hundreds of localized conflicts that made up such a great but often overlooked part of the American war for Independence.
-The political struggles and bitter fighting among British, Loyalists, Indians, and Patriots in and around Stone Arabia played a telling and significant role in the early life in New York and in shaping an independent America.
+Stone Arabia exemplified many of the hundreds of localized conflicts that made up a significant but often overlooked part of the American War for Independence.
+The political struggles and fierce fighting among British, Loyalists, Indians, and Patriots in and around Stone Arabia played a crucial role in early New York history and in shaping an independent America.

 Sunday, September 18, 2016